 Legal services: ChAFTA guarantees market access for Australian law firms to establish commercial associations with Chinese law firms in the Shanghai Free Trade Zone (SFTZ).
 These commercial associations are able to offer Australian, Chinese and international legal services, without restrictions on where clients may be located.

-Education services: Within one year of entry into force, China will list on a key Ministry of Education overseas study website 77 Australian private higher education institutions registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
-This gives Australian higher education providers an improved profile with prospective Chinese students and employers, enabling them greater access to China’s higher education market.
+Education services: China has listed 68 additional Australian private higher education institutions that are registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) on a key Chinese Ministry of Education overseas study website.
+This gives Australian higher education providers an improved profile with prospective Chinese students and employers, enabling them greater access to China's higher education market.

 Telecommunications services: ChAFTA guarantees market access for Australian companies investing in specified value-added telecommunications services in the Shanghai Free Trade Zone (SFTZ), providing greater certainty for Australian telecommunications investments in the SFTZ.
 Under this commitment, wholly Australian-owned enterprises are allowed to supply domestic multi-party communication (DMPC) services, application store services, store and forward services, and call centre services.